saipavan1925/Credit-Default-Analysis-Using-Databricks-Pyspark-ML-Model/README.md

    - Ensure that the dataset is formatted correctly and contains all necessary attributes.

 2. **Setting up Environment:**
-   - Install PySpark and Databricks on your system.
+   - Create a databricks community edition account which is free to use with some restrictions.
-   - Set up a Databricks cluster for running PySpark jobs.
+   - Set up a Databricks cluster for running PySpark code.

 3. **Running the Project:**
    - Use PySpark to load the dataset into a Spark DataFrame.